GRAINS-Corn soars 4% on fresh sales to China; soy, wheat also climb

 Soybeans followed corn higher, with worries about a slow start to the Brazilian soy harvest lending support.
 Wheat firmed on supply concerns and news that Russia formally adopted a planned increase in a wheat export tax.

-Corn posted the biggest gains on a percentage basis, jumping after the U.S. Department of Agriculture confirmed private sales of 1.36 million tonnes of U.S. corn to China, the largest such sale since July.
+Corn posted the biggest gains on a percentage basis after the U.S. Department of Agriculture confirmed private sales of 1.36 million tonnes of U.S. corn to China, the largest such sale since July.

 “This is a classic demand-pull market,” said Rich Feltes, vice president for research with R.J.
 O’Brien, noting that some analysts expect China’s 2020/21 corn imports to exceed the USDA’s current forecast of 17.5 million tonnes.